ggez/ggez/README.md

 # Useful goodies

-* specs for entity-component system
+* specs for entity-component system (alternatives: ecs or recs crates)
 * cgmath or vecmath for math operations?
 * physics/collision???